abulka/abulka.github.io/content/projects/patterns/relationship-manager.md

 The examples on this page use the modern v2.
 Python implementation.

-Relationship Manager has also been implemented in Python, Boo (.net), C# (.net) and Java - see the Relationship Manager [GitHub project](https://github.com/abulka/relationship-manager) for all implementation source code.
+Relationship Manager has also been implemented in Python, C# (.net4 and .net core) and Java - see the Relationship Manager [GitHub project](https://github.com/abulka/relationship-manager) for all implementation source code.

 ### Installation